“We wanted to progress, not play football.”– Jupp Derwall (1927-2007)

 After the World Cup Derwall’s side was never quite the same: the qualification campaign for the 1984 European Championships was to see the Mannschaft being beaten both home and away by a group opponent for the first time in its long history, as Northern Ireland claimed 1-0 wins in both fixtures; in fact the only thing that saved Germany from missing out on the finals altogether was the inability of the Ulstermen to achieve the same standard against the group’s lesser teams.

-In the end, a scrappy 2-1 win against a ten-man Albania saw Derwall’s team top the group on goal difference.
+In the end, a scrappy 2-1 win against a ten-man Albania saw Derwall’s team sneak back to the top of the group on goal difference.
 They had only been eleven minutes from disaster, and the strike by the unheralded sweeper Gerd Strack helped to prevent the knives from being plunged into Derwall’s back for at least a few more months.

 Derwall in 1983 with the man who would succeed him as Nationaltrainer, Franz Beckenbauer

 Derwall’s stint as Nationaltrainer reached its Endstation at the group stage of the finals in France, though in the end he was only seconds from prolonging his stay of execution.
 Having secured a point against Portugal courtesy of a dull goalless draw in their opening match, a Rudi Völler brace saw the Nationalmannschaft through to a 2-1 win over Romania – meaning that just a point from their final game against Spain would see the the defending champions through to the semi-finals.